alexanderbird/ai-last/README.md

 # Want to get involved?

-Please open an issue on this repo with a short blurb about what you think about this subject.
+Please [open a GitHub issue on this repo](https://github.com/alexanderbird/ai-last/issues/new) with a paragraph or two about what you think about this subject.
 We're at the "gather various opinions and find interested people" stage.

 # Credit